-We get calls and emails all the time regarding how to block sound through walls, ceilings, floors, and windows, yet it surprises me how often doors tend to get overlooked in the overall aspect of this type of application.
+We get calls and emails all the time regarding how to block sound through walls, ceilings, floors, and windows, yet it surprises me how often doors tend to get overlooked.
 You can add all the layers of mass-loaded vinyl and gypsum to your wall that you want to, but if you have even a 1% […]

 For this project, we are soundproofing a garage to create a music rehearsal space.
 We converted a 20'x20' garage into two L-shaped spaces.
 The front portion of the space with the garage doors is a workshop and the other half is a music rehearsal / recording space.
 The rehearsal space requires soundproofing to avoid disturbing […]

 I am a guitar player and have played in various bands steadily now for over twenty years.
 From garages, sheds, basements, studios, and even dedicated music rooms, I've rehearsed in all the usual places that bands tend to use for their practice spaces.
 I've always gravitated towards bands that play more of the harder varieties of rock […]